OnTheIssues.org

 Elizabeth Dole on Corporations

-Click here for 3 full quotes on Corporations OR background on Corporations.
+Click here for 3 full quotes on Corporations OR other political leaders on Corporations.

 • Voted NO on repealing tax subsidy for companies which move US jobs offshore.
 (Mar 2005)